 The oldest home in Oliver Springs, Colonial Hall.
 There are different accounts as to the origin and date of the house, some accounts take the original to 1799 and Major Moses C. Winters but I believe the best account is that it would date to after the property was purchased by Louis Rector in 1819 and his old log cabin was built.
-Louis Rector was the son-in-law of wealthy William Butler.
-He had bought twenty-one acres from Moses C Winters in 1819.
+Louis Rector who was the son-in-law of wealthy William Butler, had bought twenty-one acres from Moses C Winters in 1819.
 Elizabeth Rector then increased it to ninety-six acres by buying adjoining land.
 Here he built his cabin at the corner of Main and Springs Street which contained six large rooms.

 Elijah Cross would acquire the home from Rector after he fell behind in taxes and the Sheriff sold the property to Cross in 1868.
-It was then sold to Joseph B Christie of Crawford County, Ohio for $3,000 on January 31, 1881.
+It was then sold to Joseph B Christie of Crawford County, Ohio for $3,000 on January 31,1881.
 The heirs of Christie would sell to Col. John G.Scott in August 1882 for the same $3,000.
 Scott was the person that subdivided the property that would become Oliver Springs and the remainder which included the house to his daughter, Ellen W. Scott.
 Ellen would then sell the house, store building and some adjacent lots to Dr. Robert A McFerrin and Lillie L. McFerrin (formerly Hannah) on December 2, 1886.
 Dr. McFerrin had been practicing medicine in Oliver Springs since 1880 and he had married Lillie l.
 Hannah, the widow of Major John Hannah in 1881.
 One daughter blessed this marriage; Bernice L. McFerrin who later married Nathaniel F. Powell who at one time was manager of the Oliver Springs Resort Hotel.
 Mrs. Lillie McFerrin had two sons, Gerald G. and Harvey H Hannah by her first husband.

 The logs were later covered with poplar siding.
 In 1898 a pedimented front porch with six fluted columns was added to the house.
 The entrance doorway, which opens into what was formerly the dog-trot, is flanked by panels of small checkered stained glass, which was added during the 1898 alterations.
 To the left are double doors entering a large oval-shaped living room.
 On the right a door opens into the library and a large dining room with a field-stone fireplace.
 Back of the dining room is a large kitchen with a brick fireplace and hearth and a four-inch thick walnut mantel.From the dog-trot hall one climbs the steep stairway with a hand-carved walnut handrail and newel post, turning left up a short flight of stairs to the two bedrooms and bath upstairs.
 The master bedroom is directly above and the same size as the living room.
 Each room in the house contains a fireplace with a mantel.

 Colonial Hall, Oliver Springs most prominent landmark, has been associated with the lives of many important people of the area.
-After Mrs. McFerrin purchased the house in 1886, where she reared her two prominent sons, General Harvey H. Hannah and Gerald Gerding Hannah, and a daughter, Bernice McFerrin.
+After Dr. Robert A. and Lillie McFerrin purchased the house in 1886, she then reared her two prominent sons, General Harvey H. Hannah and Gerald Gerding Hannah, and a daughter, Bernice McFerrin.
 Mrs. McFerrin was the daughter of George Frederick Gerding who formed the East Tennessee Colonization Company and in 1844 founded Wartburg, Tennessee, as a place for immigrants from Germany, France, Poland, and Switzerland to settle.
 Gerding later moved to Oliver Springs where he died in 1884

 The home is now owned by Brian and Heather Burnett.